Waziup/learning-center-content/content/en/programs/New_Intel_Irris_program/index.md

 ---
-id: intel_irris_program_new
+id: new_intel_irris_program
-name: IoT irrigation for small farms
+name: New IoT irrigation for small farms
 desc: Learn how to take benefit of the PRIMA Intel-IrriS resource and experience in your smart irrigation solution!
 from: 2024-05-01
 to: 2024-06-30